A & H Development

 Maria Catron joined Oak Ridge Housing Authority in 2019 as Executive Director.
 Ms. Catron has served in a variety of roles for over 15 years in the public housing/affordable housing industry.
 Her experience ranges from redevelopment with HOPE VI Community Supportive Services/Choice Neighborhoods to community programs and services with Family Self Sufficiency/Homeownership programs.
 Maria has served on several local, regional, and state boards focused on affordable housing.
 Currently, she is serving as Treasurer for the Tennessee Affordable Housing Coalition (TNAHC) and Senior Vice-President for Tennessee Association for Housing & Redevelopment Authorities (THARA).
 Maria and her husband Darryl reside in Oak Ridge and have five sons and a daughter.

-Brian Coffee currently serves as a manager with the Regions Affordable Housing Department.
-Regions is active in the affordable housing industry as a lender, investor and syndicator.
-Mr. Coffee has been employed with Regions Bank, and its predecessor bank, AmSouth, since 1994.
-He previously worked with Dexia Bank in Seattle, Barnett Banks in Florida and the predecessor bank to BofA in Texas.
+Brian Coffee currently serves as Senior Director at Synovus Bank.
+Mr. Coffee has previously worked for Regions Bank, and its predecessor bank, AmSouth, Dexia Bank in Seattle, Barnett Banks in Florida. and the predecessor bank to BofA in Texas.
 In total, Mr. Coffee has over 30 years of banking experience.
 Mr. Coffee has an undergraduate degree from Boston University, graduating Magna Cum Laude, and an MBA from the University of Texas.
 He is currently Vice-President with the Affordable Housing Investors Council.
 He previously has written several articles for the Journal of Risk Management on real estate topics.

 Marshall E. Crawford, Jr.